prasanthpotturi/ApiLabsDemo/Labs/Lab 9 Reponse Cache/README.md

 ![ResponseCache Policy](./media/new-step-1.png)

-* select Reponse Cache policy from the drop down "TM-responseCache" then click on Add button as show below
+* select Reponse Cache policy from the drop down and name it as "TM-responseCache".
+Then click on Add button as show below

 ![ResponseCache Policy](./media/responseCache_03.png)